mrsimonemms/new/README.md

 A blank project for getting started.
 This is configured for [Gitpod](https://gitpod.io) and [devbox](https://www.jetpack.io/devbox).

+Run `cruft create https://github.com/mrsimonemms/new --skip=.git` to create a new repo.

 ## Open in Gitpod

 * [Open in Gitpod](https://gitpod.io/from-referrer/)